onurkaymak/inventory-tracker/README.md

 - Navigate into the project's folder in your terminal.

-- Please note that you need both Node.js and NPM are installed in your local machine to install all the dependencies to run this app.
+- Please note that you need both Node.js and NPM are installed in your local machine to install all the dependencies found in $`package.json` to run this app.

 - While you are in the root level of the project folder, type `$ npm install` in your terminal to download all the necessary dependencies.